THE SEVEN DAY BLUEPRINT

 The Creation account says that the lesser light was made on the fourth day and therefore the Church must have come into existence by the end of the 4th millennium, otherwise it wouldn't be the fourth day anymore, but rather the fifth.

 Conventional chronology places the death of Christ and the start of the Church around the year 4030AM, or in other words, well into the fifth millennium.
-This error has occurred because of an incorrect starting point being assigned for the Seventy Week Prophecy of Daniel 9.
+This error has occurred because of an incorrect starting point being assigned to the Seventy Week Prophecy of Daniel 9.
 This is explained in detail on the page "BIBLE CHRONOLOGY".
-The seven day blueprint of Genesis 1 and 2 shows us the true chronology.
+The seven day blueprint of Genesis 1 and 2 shows us the framework of the true chronology.

-The fourth (middle) day of the week pictures Christ's centrality in the plan of salvation.
+The fourth (i.e. middle) day of the week pictures Christ's centrality in the plan of salvation.
 It was in the fourth millennium that He came to Earth to establish the New Covenant and to die for the sins of mankind.
-His death occurred on a Wednesday, the middle day of the week.
+His death also occurred on a Wednesday, which is the middle day of the week.

 The fourth day of Creation foreshadows the manifestation of Jesus Christ and His Church in the fourth millennium.